OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 - Using low-level APIs (e.g. [`Network`](https://developer.apple.com/documentation/network)) or [`CFNetwork`](https://developer.apple.com/documentation/cfnetwork) to set up a custom HTTP connection.
 - Using a cross-platform framework (e.g. Flutter, Xamarin, ...), as these typically have their own implementations for HTTP libraries.

 All of the above cases must be carefully analyzed as a whole.
-For example, even if the app does not permit cleartext traffic in its Android Manifest or Network Security Configuration, it might actually still be sending HTTP traffic.
-That could be the case if it's using a low-level API (for which Network Security Configuration is ignored) or a badly configured cross-platform framework.
+For example, even if the app does not permit cleartext traffic in its Info.plist, it might actually still be sending HTTP traffic.
+That could be the case if it's using a low-level API (for which ATS is ignored) or a badly configured cross-platform framework.

 For more information refer to the article "Preventing Insecure Network Connections" in the [Apple Developer Documentation](https://developer.apple.com/documentation/security/preventing_insecure_network_connections).